IEAWind-Task19/T19IceLossMethod/README.md

-# t19code
-test repo to clean the local repo of all mentions of past customers

 # Task19 Ice Loss Method

 A standardized method to assess production losses due to icing from wind turbine SCADA data.
 This site describes a method to assess production losses due to icing based on standard SCADA data available from modern wind turbines.